iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 ## Model development

-[Worth building a flow diagram?]
+[Build a flow diagram.]

 The biophysical dispersal model— Zooplankton Interconnections and Source-Sink Observation Utility (ZISSOU, v1.1.3 [github.com/shawes/zissou])—is an individual-based model (IBM) developed in accordance with recommendations from the “Manual of recommended practices for modelling physical-biological interactions during fish early life” (ICES 2009).
 Movement of particles within the model is forced by offline oceanographic current data but can be influenced by larval behavioural traits parameterised using probability distributions capturing known biological variability.
 The system was designed for high-performance, high customisation, and platform independence; written in the Scala programming  language (v2.12.4) using parallel libraries.

 ### Physical sub-model